raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 streamer.flush()
 print("Upload code finished")
 ```
-Note that this is Python3 code: If you're using an older (pre - Sept 2017) version of the Weather Station software, then your code will be almost identical, except that the first line should be `#!/usr/bin/python`.
+**Note**: this is Python 3 code.
+If you're using a version of the Weather Station software from before **September 2017**, you'll be programming in Python 2.7.
+In this case, your code will be almost identical, except that the first line needs to be `#!/usr/bin/python` instead.
 ---/hint---
 ---/hints---